opsteady/opsteady/docs/adr/0009-ip-ranges.md

 ## Context

-Decide on IP ranges to be used for the customers.
+Decide on IP ranges to be used for the platforms.

 ## Decision